amelie-iska/CCCvelo/README.md

 # Demo

-We here illustrate how to run CCCvelo using a demo dataset step-by-step.
+We illustrate how to run CCCvelo using a demo dataset step-by-step in the 'Demo' file.
+The demo dataset can be download from https://www.dropbox.com/s/c5tu4drxda01m0u/mousebrain_bin60.h5ad?dl=0

+* ' <br>

 # Application of CCCvelo